HUFS-AIMLAB/HeLP-Challenge-2019/README.md

     - model ensemble

-If you would like to know more about our method, you can watch this presentation (see below).

 <div align="center">
   <a href="https://www.youtube.com/watch?v=v1XVpkY08gc"><img src="./img/img2.png" width=420 alt="IMAGE ALT TEXT"></a>
 </div>

+If you would like to know more about our method, you can watch this presentation.

 ## Results